 In 1937, after seeing a photo depicting the lynching of a black man in the south, Bronx-born high school teacher Abel Meeropol wrote a poem entitled "Strange Fruit" that begins with the words: "Southern trees bear a strange fruit / Blood on the leaves and blood at the root."
-He set the poem to music and a few years later convinced Billy holiday to record it in a legendary heartbreaking performance.
+He set the poem to music and a few years later convinced Billie Holiday to record it in a legendary heartbreaking performance.
 Intertwining jazz genealogy, biography, performance footage, and the history of lynching, director Joel Katz fashions a fascinating discovery of the lost story behind a true American classic.
-Written by

 Excerpted from Coolidge Corner Theatre Program Update

 Atlanta Jewish Film Festival, Documentary Award Winner: 2003 See more